 DISCUSSION

+This study provides perspectives from both teachers and students on how running is taught in BC.
+Running is incorporated into the PE class and teachers report that they teach different types of running as well as proper running form.
+A high percentage of both teachers and students surveyed reported that grading is based on speed or distance covered.
+While many teachers reported that grading would be tailored in those with medical conditions, a large percentage also noted that PE teachers were not always aware of medical conditions and substitute teachers were rarely advised on medical conditions of students.
+This has potentially important implications for expectations and safety in the PE class.

-Incorporation of running within the physical education and health curriculum
+Incorporation of running into the physical education class

-Importantly, this study highlights the differences(13) between the running, education teachers believed they were delivering to students and the information students were actually internalizing concerning their physical education.
-Although there were a variety of methods in place to teach aspects of running, no formal education on specific running form and the associated cardiovascular benefits was present.
-Furthermore, both teachers and students expressed interest in learning more about running to increase their motivation in both teaching and participation.
-Future development of the current curriculum, perhaps with the incorporation of a mastery motivational climate (which fosters intrinsic motivation of the student to engage in running) or a game sense approach, will lead to the fulfillment of these objectives(7,17,24).
+Running is one of many fundamental movement skills that is learned in early childhood, develops with age, and can be incorporated into a healthy active lifestyle in adulthood(13).
+PE provides an opportunity to teach students about running.
+While teachers incorporated running into their PE classes, students did not identify that they were taught different types of running or proper running technique.
+The discrepancy between teacher and student responses may be related to the fact that students are not understanding the information that they are being taught, or not retaining the information discussed.
+Educational support to enhance student retention of information may be of benefit.

-The discrepancy between teacher and student responses regarding what is taught in PE classes is important.
-This may partly reflect the teacher’s lack of specific expertise in this area, and not having the correct tools to educate students; the teachers’ undergraduate education was diverse, and not always tailored to PE classes.
-The discrepancy between teacher and student responses may also have student causes.
-It may be that students are not retaining the information discussed – in which case educational support to enhance student retention of information may be of benefit.
-As such, professional development in the area of running, stretching, fitness, and the associated cardiovascular benefits might improve the transmission and retention of information to students.
+This difference in responses may also partly reflect the teacher’s lack of specific expertise in this area, and not having the correct tools to educate students; the teachers’ undergraduate education was diverse, and not always tailored to PE classes.
+Both teachers and students expressed interest in learning more about running to increase their motivation in both teaching and participation.
+As such, professional development in the area of running, stretching, fitness, and the associated health benefits might improve the transmission and retention of information to students.
+Future development of the current curriculum, perhaps with the incorporation of a mastery motivational climate (which fosters intrinsic motivation of the student to engage in running) or a game sense approach, may lead to the fulfillment of these objectives(7,17,24).

 Physical fitness is pertinent for cardiovascular health in all individuals regardless of the presence of chronic medical conditions, and the challenge remains to deliver appropriate information early in student development(20).

-Ultimately, both teachers and students requested more specialized education to improve PE classes.
-The physiological benefits associated with regular exercise should be explained to the population at large to give individuals motivation to improve their health.(11,12) Additional information concerning ways in which to incorporate running as a periodized program inside and outside of the classroom will give students the tools to develop an active lifestyle(7).
+The physiological benefits associated with regular exercise should be explained to the population at large to give individuals motivation to improve their health.
+Physical literacy has been identified as a key component that benefits physical activity levels, health and body composition(11,12).
+Additional information in terms of how to incorporate running as a periodized program inside and outside of the classroom will give students the tools to develop an active lifestyle(7).
 It has been shown that students are more likely to continue to participate in physical activity if they believe in its value and find it interesting(7,20).
-As such, there is a niche to be filled by experts to enable the translation of information concerning running in schools so as to promote active lifestyles in the community(25).
+As such, there is a niche to be filled by experts to enable the translation of information concerning physical literacy and running in schools so as to promote active lifestyles and health benefits in the community(25).

 Grading and evaluation